Tony Evers' commission designs political maps that would improve Democratic margins but retain GOP majorities

 The three versions of state Senate maps would give Republicans a majority of 17, 18, or 19 of 33 members, respectively, under a 2018 governor's race scenario.

-In a rare Democratic landslide, Democrats would command a Senate majority of 61-64%.
+In a rare Democratic landslide, Democrats would command a Senate majority of 61% to 64%.

 The three versions of the commission's congressional maps would give Republicans either four or five of eight U.S. House seats under a 2018 governor's race scenario.